Middle Eastern Respiratory Syndrome (MERS) Symptoms, Causes and Risk Factors

 - Individuals who are in close contact with an infected person, especially older people and those with underlying medical problems and reduced immunity.

 - Healthcare professionals treating patients with MERS and not using the recommended infection prevention precautions

 If you develop new respiratory symptoms or fever and:

-- Recently lived or traveled within 14 days in the Arabian Peninsula or any of the other countries with reported patients; OR
+- Have recently lived or traveled within 14 days in the Arabian Peninsula or any of the other countries with reported patients; OR

 - Have been in contact with any person with a respiratory illness who had recently traveled (within 14 days of his/her illness) to the Arabian Peninsula.